Freaky2164/TowerDefense/Projektmanagement/SRS.md

     - A place where you can place your turrets to defend your base!

 The main goal is to survive multiple waves of enemies which can be achieved by buying and upgrading towers.
+This towers can then be placed on the map and automatically shoot the enemies walking along the path

 ### 1.3 Definitions, Acronyms and Abbreviations
 | Abbrevation | Explanation                            |